-Fort Worth ISD To Make WiFi Available To All, And Invites Every Student To Summer School
+Fort Worth ISD Installs Internet Towers, And Invites Every Student To Summer School

-The pandemic taught the district that every home must have WiFi.
-The district also wants every student to take full-day summer classes to combat learning loss.
+The district is putting up internet towers to provide more students with WiFi access.
+It also wants every student to take full-day summer classes to combat learning loss.

-Fort Worth ISD Superintendent Kent Scribner said Thursday that every family in the district will have access to WiFi by the beginning of the new year.
+Fort Worth ISD Superintendent Kent Scribner said in late May that every family in the district will have access to WiFi by the beginning of the new year.
 But he said even sooner than that, some of the least connected homes in the district should have it.
 What’s more, he wants every FWISD student to take summer classes.

 Scribner said thanks to local and federal dollars, the district is building towers that will provide internet connectivity to 25% of the district’s homes.
 Last week, the first phase of the project began.
 Three temporary internet towers have been installed at Dunbar High School, Morningside Middle School and Rosemont Middle School.

 “This opportunity will allow us to construct four towers,” Scribner said.
 “They will be up and running and functioning by the first day of school.
 Here in Morningside, 90% of our families are economically disadvantaged.”